 - Stress

 - Sometimes, it will be your employee’s mental health that’s suffering, as opposed their physical wellbeing, and stress is the most common reason for this.
+Mental health issues and mental health conditions, such as anxiety and depression, are frequent causes of absence.
+Employee assistance programs and initiatives to support employees are important to improve employee wellbeing and overall employee wellbeing.
 Eventually, this could lead to burn out and them requiring time away from the office to recuperate.
+Such absences require sensitive handling and support.

 - Working from home